Actor Chris Noth reportedly removed from finale of And Just Like That…

-LOS ANGELES - Actor Chris Noth, who was accused by multiple women of sexual assault last month (December), will reportedly no longer appear in the final episode of Sex And The City reboot, And Just Like That...
+LOS ANGELES • Actor Chris Noth, who was accused by multiple women of sexual assault last month, will reportedly no longer appear in the final episode of the Sex And The City reboot, And Just Like That...

-Noth's Mr Big character had been killed off in the premiere episode of the HBO Max series in December.
+Noth's Mr Big character had been killed off in the premiere episode of the HBO Max series last month.
 But he was set to make a brief cameo in the finale with actress Sarah Jessica Parker.

 According to entertainment news portal TV Line, the 67-year-old actor's footage "will not make it to air".
 HBO Max declined to comment.